-On this trip in the Eastern/East Midlands area – Hertfordshire, Bedfordshire, Northants and just over the border – the locals were friendly, there is a thriving swimming community, and I had many brilliant swims in great company in beautiful rivers, lakes and lidos.
+On this Aug 2019 trip in the Eastern/East Midlands area – Hertfordshire, Bedfordshire, Northants and just over the border – the locals were friendly, there is a thriving swimming community, and I had many brilliant swims in great company in beautiful rivers, lakes and lidos.
 It was the latest in my series of clusters of swims in the East of England to mark becoming 60 this year.
 Please sponsor me if you would like to.
-I’m now planning the next one in Suffolk for 7-8 and 20-21 September.
+Next trips: Suffolk for 7-8 and 20-21 September.

 The rivers – Nene, Great Ouse, Lea, Welland – are the focus for active local swimming communities.
 They are clean, clear, deep and accessible, and relatively free of forbidding signs (with one or two unfortunate exceptions).
 They are navigated by boats, but are not too busy.